ysyk2021/managing-underperforming-teams-in-legal-services-techniques-for-addressing-quality-and-efficiency/src/chapter-2-3.md

-Chapter 1: Identifying Underperformance: Risks and Consequences of Underperformance
+Risks and Consequences of Underperformance
 ===================================================================================

 Identifying underperformance is an essential component of managing teams in legal services.
 Failure to identify and address underperformance can lead to a range of risks and consequences that can negatively impact the quality and efficiency of legal operations.
 In this chapter, we will explore some key risks and consequences of underperformance.